shdown/luastatus/luastatus/README.rst

 The ``luastatus`` module
 ------------------------
-luastatus provides the ``luastatus`` module, which currently contains only one function:
+luastatus provides the ``luastatus`` module, which currently contains one function and one
+submodule:

 * ``luastatus.require_plugin(name)`` acts like the Lua's built-in ``require`` function, except that it loads a file named ``<name>.lua`` from luastatus' derived plugins directory.
 This